diz-unimr/consent-to-fhir/README.md

 The mapper currently relies on gICS itself to do the FHIR mapping and only harmonizes resources references and identifiers as well as profile specific data.
-It currently supports the MII Consent module profile, only.
+It currently supports the MII FHIR Consent profile, only.

 Mapping directly from notification data might be implemented in the future.